svenvc/docs/zinc/zinc-websockets-paper.md

 The key methods are #writeOn: and #readFrom: as well as the instance creation protocol.
 Together with the testing protocol and #printOn: these should give enough information to understand the implementation.

-ZnWebSocket implements the protocol above that, either from a server or a client prespective.
+ZnWebSocket implements the protocol above frames, either from a server or a client perspective.
+The key methods are #readMessage and #readFrame, sending is quite simple.
 Client side setup can be found on the class side of ZnWebSocket.
 Server side handling of the setup is implemented in ZnWebSocketDelegate.
-The key methods are #readMessage and #readFrame, sending is quite simple.

 Two exceptions, ZnWebSocketFailed and ZnWebSocketClosed and a shared ZnWebSocketUtils class round out the core code.

-The implementation of Zinc WebSockets as an addon to Zinc HTTP Components was made possibe in part through financial backing by Andy Burnett of [Knowinnovation Inc.](http://www.knowinnovation.com) and [ESUG](http://www.esug.org).
+The implementation of Zinc WebSockets as an add-on to Zinc HTTP Components was made possible in part through financial backing by Andy Burnett of [Knowinnovation Inc.](http://www.knowinnovation.com) and [ESUG](http://www.esug.org).